convexengineering/gpkit/docs/source/advancedcommands.rst

     gp = gpkit.GP(obj, eqns)
     gp.solve()

-The ``normsub`` argument allows specifies an expected value for your solution to normalize the different :math:`g_i` (you can also do this by hand).
+The ``normsub`` argument specifies an expected value for your solution to normalize the different :math:`g_i` (you can also do this by hand).
 The feasibility of the problem should not depend on the normalization, but the spacing of the sweep will.

 The ``sweep`` argument specifies what points between 0 and 1 you wish to sample the weights at.
 If you want different resolutions or spacings for different weights, the ``sweeps`` argument accepts a list of sweep arrays.